Principal Investigator

 PABLO RIPOLLÉS

 Pablo Ripollés is an Assistant Professor with a joint position between the Department of Psychology and the Music and Audio Research Laboratory (MARL) at New York University.
 He serves as MARL's associate director since September 2020.
 He received a B.M. in Computer Engineering from University of València (2009), an MSc in Biomedical Engineering from the University of Navarra (2011), and a PhD in Biomedicine from the University of Barcelona (2016).
-Dr. Ripollés work relies on creating a joint theoretical framework to study language, reward, memory and music with a clear objective: capitalize on music to shape cognition, and capitalize on cognition to shape music.
-CV | google scholar | Twitter | Email |
+Dr. Ripollés' work relies on creating a joint theoretical framework to study language, reward, memory and music with a clear objective: capitalize on music to shape cognition, and capitalize on cognition to shape music.
+CV | Google Scholar | Twitter | Email |

 Lab Manager

-Graduate Student
+PhD Student

 ELLIE BEAN ABRAMS